rcrowther/updownrecord/README.rst

 Updownrecord
 ============
 Upload and download data to a Django installation via web forms.
-The data is structured as records (model instances) that can be in various formats ('ini', 'json' etc.).
+The data is structured as records (model instances) that can be in various formats ('xml', 'json' etc.).

 When to use this application